 28.8 Feet: Great River Road begins flooding at Clifton Terrace.

 25 Feet: Access road to Lincoln Shields area begins flooding

 21 Feet: Flood stage.
 Minor flood begins.

 River Levels at Grafton

 The Mississippi River crested at 35.17 feet Friday, June 7.
-Water levels are currently at 29.2 feet and are still in the major flood category.
+Water levels are currently at 22.3 feet which is considered minor flooding.

 38.2 Feet: 1993 Record

 32.1 Feet: Methodist Church at Main Street and Vine Streets begins flooding.